 David was “out of it”.
 He was seeing symbols – triangles, pillars and crosses – as images going through his head.
 Oddly enough, Perry Como was on the TV singing “Catch a falling star and put it in your pocket… come along with me, I am on my way to the stars”.

 The concept of “missing time” was new in the 1950s and became a common element in later UFO abduction cases.
-David had no memory of seeing the spaceship close-up or how his family got home.
+David had no memory of seeing the craft close-up or how his family got home.
 After his mother passed away, Harris became very anxious trying to remember what happened.
 He began suffering from what he called the “missing time condition”.

 Sometimes the anxiety “spells” would last for months, forcing David to seek help.
 He ended up seeing a psychiatrist who is known to have worked with abduction victims; Dr. Gotlib is Toronto physician who does not assume UFO abductees are crazy but helps them thru trauma.